brugal/wolfcamql/README-wolfcam.txt

 -----------------------------------------------

 * alias, unalias, and unaliasall  same as quake live

-* cg_playerLeanScale  similar to quakelive's cg_playerLean and allows you to select how much leaning the player models do (can be higher than 1.0).

 * cg_gibColor  for the color of the gib particle emitted
 * cg_gibSparksColor  for the color of the spark trail